trevorqhudson/IMSM/README.md

 # AD5933
-arduino code to interface AD5933 impedance analyzer in a custom PCB
+Arduino code to interface AD5933 impedance analyzer.
+Used for flow and pressure sensing in platinum/Parylene C thin-film device.
+EIS/CV sweeps addressable to any of 4 measurement electrode pairs + pressure electrolysis electrodes.